Illustration by Sravya Attaluri | @sravya_attaluri on Instagram

 Campaign group Our Streets Now are demanding the rights of women and girls to feel and be safe in public space, by calling the government to legislate public sexual harassment as a crime.

 The campaign focuses on vocalising women’s experiences to raise broader public awareness.
-In my previous article, responses I received from men readers was one characterised my shock; ‘I can’t believe this has happened to you’, ‘I had no idea’ or - ‘I thought it happened, but not this much’.
+In my previous article, responses I received from men readers were characterised my shock and sometimes disbelief; ‘I can’t believe this has happened to you’, ‘I had no idea’ or - ‘I thought it happened, but not this much’.
 Educating others on women’s and LGBTQ+ peoples experiences, who may not be exposed to them is paramount.

 The Everyday Sexism Project aims to catalogue instances of sexism experienced on a daily basis through anonymous forum submissions.
 Indeed, it is still only a small proportion of women who have the access or privilege to share their stories.
 Research and data collection remains critical in getting the attention of policy makers.
 If we started recording and sharing our experiences with campaign and pressure groups - when feeling safe and comfortable enough to do so – it be progress in a positive direction.